jsoliveir/ch1-docker/apis/api-core-mail/readme.md

 >The port 8080 is used when the API runs inside docker containers.

->Check the ASPNETCORE_URL environment variable inside the dockerfile and the docker port mappings before you go (docker run api.core.subscriptions -p 8000:8080)
+>Check the ASPNETCORE_URL environment variable inside the dockerfile and the docker port mappings before you go (docker run api-core-subscriptions -p 8000:8080)

 [http://localhost:8000/swagger/](http://localhost:8000/swagger/)